Run a baker node on Windows#

 ../../_images/Node-setup-win-10.png

-• The node doesn’t start baking, and in the log file you see the message Baker keys are incorrect repeatedly.
-It takes 1-2 hours after baker keys have been added to an account for the keys to be eligible for baking.
-If this problem persists beyond two hours, then the keys likely are incorrect.
+• The node doesn’t start validation, and in the log file you see the message Validator keys are incorrect repeatedly.
+It takes 1-2 hours after validator keys have been added to an account for the keys to be eligible to produce blocks.
+If this problem persists beyond two hours, then likely the keys are incorrect.
 Double check that you are not using keys from testnet on mainnet, or vice-versa.

 For more information on the logs, see Run a node on Windows.